sgandhi15/youtube-app/README.md

 2. Enable the YouTube Data API v3
 3. Create an API key
 4. Replace the `KEY` constant in `App.js` with your API key

-## Development

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Available Scripts

-- `npm start`: Runs the app in development mode
-- `npm test`: Launches the test runner
-- `npm run build`: Builds the app for production
-- `npm run eject`: Ejects from Create React App

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.